Audrey Marie Hilley: Early life and first crimes

-A month after Carol was admitted to the hospital, her physician said she was suffering from malnutrition and vitamin deficiencies, adding that he suspected heavy metal poisoning was to blame for the symptoms.
+A month after Carol was admitted to the hospital, her physician reported she was suffering from malnutrition and vitamin deficiencies, adding that he suspected heavy metal poisoning was to blame for the symptoms.
 Panicking, Marie had Carol discharged from the hospital that afternoon.
 The following day, Carol was admitted to the University of Alabama Hospital.
-Coincidentally, Marie was arrested for passing bad checks; they were written to the insurance company that insured Carol's life, causing that policy to lapse.
-University physicians concentrated their investigation on the possibility of heavy metal poisoning, noting that Carol's hands and feet were numb, she had nerve palsy causing foot drop, and she had lost most of her deep tendon reflexes.
+Coincidentally, Marie was arrested for check kiting; they were written to the insurance company that insured Carol's life, causing that policy to lapse.
+University physicians concentrated their investigation on the possibility of heavy metal poisoning, noting that Carol's hands and feet were numb, she had nerve palsy causing foot drop and she had lost most of her deep tendon reflexes.

 Arrest

-Physicians noticed Aldrich-Mees' lines on Carol's nails.
+Physicians noticed Aldrich-Mees lines – indicating certain types of poisons – on Carol's nails.
 Forensic tests on samples of her hair were conducted by the Alabama Department of Forensic Sciences on October 3, 1979, revealing arsenic levels ranging from over 100 times the normal level close to the scalp to zero times the normal level at the end of the hair shaft.
 This indicated that Carol had been given increasingly larger doses of arsenic over a period of four to eight months.
-That same day, Frank Hilley's body was exhumed, and upon examination, showed between 10 times and 100 times the normal level of arsenic.
+That same day, Frank's body was exhumed, and upon examination, showed between ten and 100 times the normal level of arsenic.
 It was concluded that both Frank and Carol had suffered from chronic arsenic poisoning, with Frank's poisoning being fatal.

-Marie was incarcerated on her bad check charges when she was arrested on October 9 for the attempted murder of her daughter.
-The police in Anniston, Alabama found a vial in her purse, tests of which revealed the presence of arsenic.
-Two weeks later, Frank Hilley's sister found a jar of rat poison which contained 1.4–1.5% arsenic.
+Marie was incarcerated on her check kiting charges when she was arrested on October 9 for the attempted murder of her daughter.
+Anniston police found a vial in her purse, tests of which revealed the presence of arsenic.
+Two weeks later, Frank's sister found a jar of rat poison which contained 1.4–1.5% arsenic.
 On November 9, Marie was released on bail, after which she registered at a local motel under an assumed name and disappeared.
-While a note was left behind indicating that she "might have been kidnapped," Marie was listed as a fugitive.
+While a note was left behind indicating that she "might have been kidnapped", Marie was listed as a fugitive.